-When we give you advice over the phone, by email, or an online webform, we collect your personal information - although you can ask us not to record it.
+When we give you advice over the phone, by email, in an online chat, or an online webform, we collect your personal information - although you can ask us not to record it.

 The consumer service collects your information without asking for your permission first.
 We’re able to do this under a legal basis called 'public task'.
 This means it lets us carry out a task which is in the public interest or part of our official functions, and which has a clear basis in law.
 Our role in advising consumers is set out in the law.

 We'll only ask for information that's relevant to your problem.
 Depending on what you want help with, this might include:

 - your name and contact details - so we can keep in touch with you about your case

 - details about services you get that are causing you problems - like energy or post

 - details of items or services you've bought and traders you've dealt with